Artificial Intelligence

 Includes information on scribes, copy/paste best practices, as well as tips from physicians on how they were able to improve the use of their Electronic Health Record (EHR) systems.

-EHR Switches and Transitions
+EHR Changes and Transitions

 What physicians and practices should know about switching and transitioning to a new EHR system including cost comparisons, data migration plans and post-implementation guides.